josh-clarke/snooarchive/README.md

 2. On your computer, run `npm install` using the command line inside the repository folder
 3. Create a Reddit API key and setup the `.env` file (see below)

-### Get an API key & setup the config file
+### Get a Reddit API key

 1. Log into your Reddit account
 2. Navigate to https://ssl.reddit.com/prefs/apps/
 3. Scroll to the bottom and click "create an app.."
 4. In the form, name it "SnooArchive"
 5. Select "script" as the application type
-6. "Description" can be left blank
-7. "About URL" can be left blank
+6. You can safely ignore 'description' and 'about url'
-8. "Redirect URL" is required, but it can be anything; I used my Reddit profile URL
+8. 'Redirect url' is required, but it can be anything—I used my Reddit profile URL
 9. Click "create app"

+Note the string of characters below the app name.
+This is your `CLIENT_ID` Note the string of characters beside the word "secret".
+This is your `CLIENT_SECRET`

+### Setup the .env file

-10. In a text editor, open the `.env.example` file
+1. In a text editor, open the `.env.example` file
-11. Back in your browser, copy and paste the string of letters and numbers under the app name into the config file as the value for `CLIENT_ID`
+2. As noted above, copy and paste in the value for `CLIENT_ID`
-12. Copy and paste the string of characters beside "secret" into the config file as the value for `CLIENT_SECRET`
+3. Copy and paste in the value for `CLIENT_SECRET`
-13. Insert your Reddit username and password into the config file in the same way
+4. Insert your Reddit username and password
-14. Save the file as `.env`
+5. Save the file as `.env` in the same directory

 ## Using the Script

 ### Archiving Your Submissions

-The script's default action is to collect all of your submissions (to the Reddit limit of 1000) and save them in a folder called `./submissions`.
+The script's default action is to collect all of your submissions (to the Reddit limit of 1000) and save them in a folder called `./submissions` with a unique numerical indicator.

 ```bash
 node snooarchive.js